-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 The winning party may be awarded part of its legal costs.

-Franchise disputes may be heard in a foreign jurisdiction if the franchise is located in a non-disclosure province; or if the franchise is located in a disclosure province, but the issue in dispute is not governed by the Franchise Act.
-Generally, Canadian courts will extend comity and recognise a final foreign judgment rendered by a foreign court that had jurisdiction over the dispute – that is, if it had a ‘real and substantial connection' to the dispute.
+- the franchise is located in a disclosure province, but the issue in dispute is not governed by the Franchise Act.

+Generally, Canadian courts will extend comity and recognise a final foreign judgment rendered by a foreign court that had jurisdiction over the dispute – that is, if it had a 'real and substantial connection' to the dispute.

-15.2 Is mediation commonly used in franchising in your jurisdiction?
-Is arbitration commonly used in franchising in your jurisdiction?
+15.2 Is mandatory non-binding mediation commonly used in franchising in your jurisdiction?

-Both mediation and arbitration are recognised in Canada and can be used in franchise disputes, although the benefits of arbitration over litigation (speed and confidentiality) are somewhat nullified by the higher costs and the requirement to disclose ‘all material facts', which means that some details of an arbitral award may need to be disclosed in the franchisor's disclosure document notwithstanding the confidentiality of the proceedings.
+15.3 Is arbitration in your jurisdiction subject to any special requirements?
+Is your jurisdiction a party to the New York Convention?

 Canada is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
 Foreign and domestic arbitral awards will be recognised and enforced upon an application to the relevant provincial court.
 Courts afford deference to arbitrators' decisions and apply the standard of reasonableness rather than a stricter standard of correctness when reviewing arbitral awards, except for matters of a 'pure question of law'.